cejotape/Winner_Team/README.md

 - Landing state: in this state, the aircraft states in the airport during 3 ticks, as the PW says.
 Once the aircraft has occupied a runway for 3 ticks, the runway is released.
     · The aircraft transitions to `OnGround` if it's no longer assigned to any runway.
 · Setters added in Aircraft class, to manipulate the distance and fuel of the aircrafts.

+Seventh Commit – LoadAircraftFromFile() method + Fuel Crash Logic done!
+· Implemented the method LoadAircraftFromFile() inside the Airport class.
+· Loads aircraft from a `.csv` file with fields:
+  - `ID`, `Status`, `Distance`, `Speed`, `Type`, `FuelCapacity`, `ConsumoCombustible`, and an extra depending on the type (passengers, cargo, or owner).
+· Supports the 3 aircraft subclasses.
+· Includes full input validation and error handling (format issues, unknown types, etc.).
+· Added crash logic (as Moisés told us in class):
+  - During AdvanceTick(), if an aircraft's fuel reaches 0 while flying, it's removed from the simulation and a crash message is shown.
+    - To do this, we created an auxiliar list which has all the crashed aircrafts (because they have no fuel).

 ----------------------------------------------------------------------------------
 Difficulties Encountered and Solutions